-Interest capitalized for construction for 2007 and 2006 was approximately \$193,500 and \$0, respectively.
+Interest capitalized for construction for 2008 and 2007 was approximately \$375,500 and \$193,500 respectively.

 In August 2007 a contract was entered into for the construction of additional office space at the South Hampton facility.
 The total amount of the contract was approximately \$1.0 million.
-As of December 31, 2007, \$245,338 is included in construction in progress in relation to this contract.
+Construction was completed in October 2008 for a total of about \$1.3 million which is included in property, pipeline and equipment.